-If you’ve been a Windows user for even a small amount of time, you’d know how to format USB Drive on Windows.
-It’s fairly straightforward and all you have to do is right-click on it and select Format.
-You get to select a new file system for the drive before you click the Start button and that’s it.
+If you’ve been a Windows user, you’d know how to format USB Drives on Windows.
+It’s fairly straightforward as you have to right-click a drive and select the Format option.
+You select a new file system for the drive before you click the Start button and that’s it.
 Sometimes though, this method can return an error.
 In most cases, the error message you’re shown is Windows was unable to complete the format.
 Usually, when a GUI method fails, there’s a command line method to do the same thing which probably won’t fail.
-So if you’re facing any such errors while trying to format USB drive on Windows 10 you can try the command prompt.
+So if you’re facing such errors while trying to format a USB drive on Windows 10 you can try the command prompt.

-Most Windows users will probably shy away from the command line because it seems like a daunting task.
+Most Windows users will probably shy away from the command line because it seems daunting.
 You don’t know what to type, and even when you do know you can’t make sense of it.
 Using the command line seems like a job only programmers and computer wizards would do.
-However it may seem, using the command line is pretty simple and in some cases simpler than using the GUI.
-Just follow the instructions given below and by the end of it, you’ll realize it too.
+However, using the command line is simpler than using the GUI.

 Note: Formatting a USB Drive will erase all data on it.
-If you have any important data saved to the drive make sure you copy or move it to a safe place.
-Furthermore, a formatting error can occur due to a number of reasons.
-In some cases, using the command line can help but it may not necessarily help in every situation.
+If you have any important data saved to the drive, copy or move it to a safe place.
+Furthermore, a formatting error can occur due to several reasons.
+In some cases, using the command line can help but it may not help in every situation.

 - Run the Command prompt as administrator.
-To do this, search cmd in the Windows 10 search box, right-click on the Command prompt search result and select Run as administrator.
-Alternatively, you can right-click on the Start button or press Win+X on the keyboard.
+To do this, search cmd in the Windows 10 search box, right-click the Command Prompt search result, and select Run as administrator.
+Alternatively, right-click the Start button or press Win+X on the keyboard.
 Select Command Prompt (Admin) from the quick menu.
 Click Yes on the User Account Control screen.

 - In the command prompt, run the Diskpart tool by entering this command: